 Want to build your own space shuttle?
 I wrote an illustrated cardboard space shuttle tutorial you can download!

 You can check out more LED light creations in The Lights Project archives from last December at ikat bag.
-And if you want some non-LED light inspiration, here are a few more cardboard creations from this blog!
+And if you want some non-LED light inspiration, here are a few more cardboard creations from this blog.
+One of them is even a space activity!

 - Cardboard washer/dryer